burodepeper/mark-code-blocks/README.md

 - [ ] Support `language-gfm` and `language-pfm`
 - [ ] Add math blocks from `language-markdown`
 - [ ] Add tables from `language-markdown`
+- [ ] Allow custom blocks for users

 ## Configure your syntax-theme or custom stylesheet